 It is also a good idea to limit sugar and starch intake, as debris left behind from these types of foods may turn into damaging acids, which may harm teeth and gums and promote plaque formation.
 Also avoid hard or sticky snacks that may be difficult to remove from the wires and brackets.
 This includes foods such as popcorn, hard or chewy candy, caramel and nuts.

-At our office, we only provide orthodontic services provided by qualified certified orthodontists registered in Canada.
+At our office, we only provide dental orthodontic services provided by qualified certified orthodontists registered in Canada.
 Hence, all our orthodontic treatment is transferable to any other certified orthodontist in Canada or anywhere else.

 PLEASE NOTE: The content provided here is for informational purposes only and was not designed to diagnose or treat a health problem or disease.
 Please consult your physician/dentist with any questions or concerns you may have regarding your condition.